Chehalis–Centralia Railroad: Operations

+Operations and excursions of the railroad are overseen by the Chehalis-Centralia Railroad Museum (CCRM), located at a depot situated south of the Veterans Memorial Museum in Chehalis, Washington near State Route 6 and Interstate 5.

+In 2006, the railroad reported a record 10,250 riders.
+Despite damages to the tracks from the 2007 flood, which led to fewer rides and shorter trips, ridership remained around an average of 10,000 into the 2009 season.

-Operations and excursions of the railroad are overseen by the Chehalis-Centralia Railroad Museum (CCRM).
-The museum lost its liability insurance coverage in 2022 to operate the "excursion stream train" due to financial losses stemming from two collision accidents.
+In March 2022, the museum suspended their operations after it lost its liability insurance coverage, due to financial losses stemming from two collision accidents.
 The museum reopened in 2023 and made repairs to the tracks and the train engine.
 That same year, a partnership contract with the Mt.
 Rainier Scenic Railroad to begin joint operations on the CCRM rail lines did not materialize, but CCRM reached a joint operating agreement with Goose Lake Railway.
 Train rides began again in April 2024.

-In 2006, the railroad reported a record 10,250 riders.
 By July 2024, months after the restart of operations, the CCRM reported earnings above $112,000 and counted over 3,800 passengers.
+In 2025, the CCRM reported ticket sales for excursion and event rides to reach over 10,100; approximately 80% of passengers were noted to be non-Lewis County residents.

+During an average train excursion, the No. 15 steam engine is reported to burn approximately 100 USgal of oil and use up to 1000 USgal of water.